MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-msgraph-acs/includes/07-Communication-Phone-Call.md

 ### Exploring the Phone Calling Feature

 1. In the [previous exercise](/microsoft-cloud/dev/tutorials/openai-msgraph-acs/?tutorial-step=5) you created an Azure Communication Services (ACS) resource and started the database, web server, and API server.
-This included adding an ACS phone number into the project's `.env` file.
+You also updated the following values in the *.env* file.

 1. Go back to the browser (*http://localhost:4200*), locate the datagrid, and select **Contact Customer** followed by **Call Customer** in the first row.